LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/10-Other useful information/debugging_apis.md

----
-id: debugging_apis
-title: Debugging APIs in Production
+# Debugging APIs in Production
----
 ## Deployment:

 1. Once your PR has been merged into master branch, head to the correct view in CircleCI - this is often easiest via clicking the check (or cross) symbol next to your merged PR in the GitHub repo’s list of master branch commits - use the “Details” links to go to the relevant CircleCI view: